Savinis, Kane, & Gallucci, L.L.C.

 3-D printers’ relationship to product liability law

-On behalf of Savinis, Kane, & Gallucci, L.L.C. | Dec 18, 2013 | Product Liability
+On Behalf of | Dec 18, 2013 | Products Liability

 Product liability law as we know it may be changing.
 The predicted change is based on a recent development in production and manufacturing: 3-D printers.
 Any product liability lawyer would probably be able to tell our readers that those using such devices and the products they produce should be alert to these possible changes.